Teckdegen/stellaai/README.md

 ## API Key Setup

-This project no longer uses environment variables for the Groq API key.
-Instead, you need to add your API key directly to the source code as described in the API Key Setup section above.
+This project no longer uses environment variables for the API keys by default.
+Instead, you need to add your API keys directly to the source code as described in the API Key Setup section above.

 ## Deployment